What is SSA?

 Articles of the Convention are generally focused on overcoming informational challenges in space activities.
-State Parties are mandated to retain a national register of space objects, and to share collected tracking information to assist other Parties in establishing responsibility for actual or anticipated damage by unidentified space objects.
+State Parties are required to retain a national register of space objects.
+They must also share collected tracking information with other State Parties in order to ensure responsibility can be attributed for actual or anticipated damage by unidentified space objects.

 Registration requirements are implemented in Australia under the new Space (Launches and Returns) Act 2018 (AUS).
-Holders of Australian Launch Permits, Overseas Payload Permits and Authorisation Certificates are obligated to provide the Minister particulars of their space objects and activities, including (amongst other things) anticipated orbital parameters, details of the launching facility and functions of spacecraft/satellites.
+Holders of Australian Launch Permits, Overseas Payload Permits and Authorisation Certificates are obligated to provide the Regulator with details of their space objects and activities, including (amongst other things) anticipated orbital parameters, information regarding the launch facility and functions of spacecraft/satellites.

-The liability regime established by the Convention is broadly reflected in Australian law.
-As a general rule, it means that States (and the nationals they are responsible for) will be absolutely liable for damage caused by their space activities on Earth.
-For damage caused in outer space, an evidentiary burden falls on the complainant to establish actual fault on the part of the responsible party.
+The liability regime established by the Liability Convention is broadly reflected in Australian law.
+As a general rule, it means that States (and the citizens they are responsible for) will be absolutely liable for damage caused by their space activities on Earth.
+For damage caused in outer space, an evidentiary burden falls on the complainant to establish actual fault on the part of the party who has allegedly caused the damage.
 This process of establishing fault is ultimately one that will require engagement of SSA systems to ascertain intercept vectors, orbital parameters and the operability of space objects – all factors that may impact on an operator’s ability to anticipate and mitigate harm.

 SSA Data Sharing

 International law designates outer space as an open domain, free to be used and explored by all.
-It is in the interests of all States, in order maintain the accessibility and safety of the space environment, to collaboratively work toward establishing and improving SSA.
+It is in the interests of all States to collaboratively work toward establishing and improving SSA in order maintain the accessibility and safety of the space environment.

 The Australian Government has been pro-active in entering arrangements to bolster national SSA capabilities.